Local Places & Things To Do

 Food & Drink

 After a days exploration it is probably time to have a bite to eat followed by a well earned rest.
-The Potarch Hotel is a mere 5 mins away and provides wholesome food and a few cosy rooms next to the River Dee.
+The Potarch Cafe & Restaurant is a mere 5 mins away and provides wholesome food and a few cosy rooms next to the River Dee.
 For a lite-bite and the chance to buy some local produce, the Finzean Farmshop is also close by in the heart of Joseph Farquharson country.
 Run by its Scottish and Swedish owners, The Loch Kinord Hotel in the quiet village of Dinnet with holiday chalets is also highly recommended for both food and accommodation.
 For a touch more luxury why not try the recently relaunched Tor-Na-Coille Hotel in Banchory or the famous Craigendarroch in Ballater.

 Other Useful Links